-During 2001, the Board met four times and acted seven times by unanimous written consent.
-Each Director participated in at least 75% of the meetings of the Board and committees on which they served, except that Messrs.
-Lynch and McCormick were unable to attend two Board meetings and two Compensation Committee meetings.
-In addition, management frequently confers informally with Directors.
+During 2002, the Board met six times and acted six times by unanimous written consent.
+Each director participated in at least 75% of the meetings of the Board and committees on which they served.
+In addition, management frequently confers informally with directors.